 Most of the honey going into these “production batches” is probably Manuka Honey, but it doesn't need to be.
 Under the blended model, the goal is the rating number.

-Whether you're buying our Manuka Honey or someone else’s, we want you to be safe.
+Whether you're buying our Manuka Honey or someone else’s, we want you to be informed.
 To find a brand you can trust, you should check for the following criteria:

 At Bees & Trees, we’ve worked diligently to produce what we think is the world’s finest jar of honey.

 We do all of this so that we can provide you with a great-tasting, health boosting honey which you can have ultimate confidence in.